Remote Proposal Submission (RPS) Software Installation Guide

 - GNU make or a

-- f77 or possibly some other FORTRAN-77 compiler
+- f77 or possibly some other FORTRAN-77 compiler (such as GNU Fortran)

 The complete package of RPS software, including project support files for